You turn the cube, and it twists you.

 When I first started advertising Tenscores using Adwords, my keywords were “too expensive” in the USA, Canada, the UK and all major western countries.
 I started targeting other places around the world and found I could get great customers where clicks are still cheap.

 When it comes to keywords, cast your net wide lexicologically and find different ways of saying the same thing.
 Remember that not everyone searches in the same manner.
 Your customers may be using keywords other than the ones that come to your mind.
-Here’s a guide to help you with this process.

 If you can’t change the location you’re targeting and you’ve found all the keywords possible for your business, there’s a third option.
 It is a solution that will solve all your problems but will be a lot harder to implement: increase the value of a customer.